Yluro/symmetry-measurements/README.md

 # SymmetryMeasurements

-SymmetryMeasurements is an [Olex2](https://www.olexsys.org/olex2/) plugin that acts as a bridge to [SHAPE2.1](https://www.ee.ub.edu/continuous-shape-and-symmetry-measures/) to do Continuous Shape Measures (CShM) calculations directly from within Olex2.
+SymmetryMeasurements is an [Olex2](https://www.olexsys.org/olex2/) plugin that acts as a bridge to [SHAPE 2.1](https://www.ee.ub.edu/continuous-shape-and-symmetry-measures/) to do Continuous Shape Measures (CShM) calculations directly from within Olex2.

 ## Requirements